Anne MeyerDVM MVetSci(Epi)

 Following her time in Africa, she moved back to Europe where she joined the Royal Veterinary College in London to work as a research assistant in the Veterinary Epidemiology, Economics and Public Health group.
 During her time there, she gained great skills in data management, analysis and visualisation.

-In her free time, Anne is a very keen motorbike rider and currently owns a sports bike in Australia (and another one at home in France).
-She also loves scuba diving, bouldering, and recently took interest in skate-boarding.
+In her free time, Anne is a very keen motorbike rider and currently owns two bikes, including a sports bike that she rides during track days.
+She also loves scuba diving, bouldering, reading and going to the gym.